 Within Corporate Items, there has been a (£0.659m) saving relating to £1.100m COVID recovery fund.
-This was established to support the Council with the loss of income and the additional costs from dealing COVID-19; there is a saving of (£0.443m) Net Cost of Borrowing (NCoB) due to delays in the delivery of the capital programme and reviewing the funding of the schemes in the programme; and an £0.083m pressure reported against the Corporate Savings Target - which although not allocated to a scheme, vacant posts seen within the portfolios duirng the financial year has fully mitigated this pressure.
+This was established to support the Council with dealing the loss of income and the additional costs from dealing COVID-19; there is a saving of (£0.443m) Net Cost of Borrowing (NCoB) due to delays in the delivery of the capital programme and reviewing the funding of the schemes in the programme; and an £0.083m pressure reported against the Corporate Savings Target - which was funded via savings from vacant posts held during the financial year.

-After taking into account both the Portfolio pressures and the Corporate Savings the Council had an overall total saving of £1.246m.
+After taking into account both the portfolio pressures and the Corporate Savings the Council had an overall total saving of £1.246m.
 As a result of this Members have made a number of strategic decisions including;

-- 1. (£0.500m) Establish a new Corporate Inflation Budget, held centrally to mitigate the impact of inflation increases in 2022/23. - 2. (£0.250m) -to help fund improvements to the security of the Town Hall and COVID-19 related adaptations that may be required due to the return to the workplace - 3. (£0.200m) To continue the review of the Town Centre to incentivise growth and footfall alongside the creation of a Business Support Programme to provide grants to independent retailers to support those with a presence in the Town Centre
+- 1. (£0.500m) Establish a new Corporate Inflation Budget, held centrally to mitigate the impact of inflation increases in 2022/23. - 2. (£0.250m) -To help fund improvements to the security of the Town Hall and COVID-19 related adaptations that may be required due to the return to the workplace. - 3. (£0.200m) To continue the review of the Town Centre to incentivise growth and footfall alongside the creation of a Business Support Programme to provide grants to independent retailers to support those with a presence in the Town Centre.